 - Cover the soup, reduce the heat to low, and let simmer for about 15 minutes until the onion and apples are very tender.

 - Remove the soup from the heat, and with an immersion blender, blend soup until it is completely smooth.
 You can also use a regular blender if preferred.

-- Let soup cool for about 15-20 minutes.
+- Let soup cool for 10-15 minutes.